2024-03-12 21:00:00

 At this time, Onychonicteris was provided with abundant food to help with the evolution of flight, and a three-dimensional habitat environment was provided.
 Instead of going to the ground, they were able to go up into the air and hide while feeding as much as they wanted.
 Onyconicteris had short, wide wings that allowed it to maneuver in forested environments, but it was not able to pursue prey with the agility and speed of modern bats for long periods of time.

 The teeth of Onyconicteris, which are no different from modern bats, indicate that it ate insects that were abundant in the Eocene forests.
-Onyconicteris could collect insects from leaves, twigs, or the ground.
+Onyconicteris might collect insects from leaves, twigs, or the ground.
 Foraging did not require fast flight, and there were many insects in the dense forest.
-Of course, you could also catch insects in flight.
+Of course, you might also catch insects in flight.
 Onychonicteris may have been able to intercept slow-moving prey in flight in open spaces or forest edges, although not as adeptly as modern bats with echolocation.

 Onyconicteris played an important role in regulating insect populations within its habitat.
 However, as can be inferred from the shape of the ears, since it did not have a sophisticated echolocation function, Onychonicteris would have relied on other senses to find food, unlike modern bats.
 Unlike modern bats, they were probably mainly active during the day when there was plenty of light.
 However, given that nocturnal tendencies are a key adaptation for exploiting ecological niches with low competition and predators, it can be assumed that Onyconicteris was also active during transition periods such as early evening and dawn.